Reducing Opiate-Related Addictions and Deaths

 In support of the Columbus and Franklin County Opiate Action Plan, Central Ohio hospitals are collaborating on several initiatives to reduce the number of residents who are addicted to and die from opiate use disorder.
 Franklin County faces significant challenges as it works to address the impact of addiction on the lives of its citizens, especially addiction to opiates.
 Opiate addiction has resulted in a dramatic increase in overdose deaths.

-• Laparoscopic Cholecystectomy (Gallbladder removal using laparoscope), 51% reduction
+4th quarter 2023 compared to CY 2017 (baseline).- Laparoscopic Cholecystectomy (Gallbladder removal using laparoscope), 50% reduction